CDM regulations for small builders: what you legally need to do

 What is the minimum I need to produce for a small CDM project?

 You must have a construction phase plan before work begins.
-On very small single-contractor projects, two to four pages covering key hazards, welfare arrangements and emergency procedures is sufficient.
+On very small single-contractor projects, two to four pages covering key hazards, welfare arrangements, and emergency procedures is sufficient.

 Who is responsible for CDM on a domestic job?